-Origin and signifcance of five Irish Icons.
+Origin and signifcance of some well-known Irish Icons.

 In ancient pagan Ireland, the number three had special siginifcance, since many "triple deities" were worshipped.
 The triple god Brigid was depicted simutaneously as Poetess, Smith (as in industry), and Healer.
 Parallel mythology depicts Boann, Brigid and Ceridwen as the Triple Goddess of Creativity, Inspiration and Vision.